taler-docs

 519

-520 * ``[action:resume] => pending``
+520 * ``[action:delete] => deleted``

 521

-522 * ``done``
+522 * ``failed``

 523

-524 The refresh operation completed.
+524 The refresh operation failed.
+The user lost funds.

 525